VanDirBan/Linux-mint/pages/Basics of Linux.md

 			- Example: `usermod -G group1,group2 johndoe`
 		- `-aG group` - add the user to supplementary groups (does not replace current groups)
 			- Example: `usermod -aG newgroup johndoe`
+		- `-aG sudo user`
+			- **sudo group**: In Debian-based systems, the `sudo` group is used to grant administrative privileges to its members.
+Users in this group can use the `sudo` command to execute commands as the superuser.
 		- `-l newname` - change the user's login name
 			- Example: `usermod -l newname oldname`
 		- `-L` - lock the user's account